betterzhou/betterzhou.github.io/_pages/about.md

 My research interests include Biomedical Informatics, Electronic Health Records, Large Language Models, AI for Healthcare, Deep Learning, and Graph Neural Networks.

 I am looking for remote collaborators.
-Please feel free to drop me an email if you are interested in AI + medicine.
+Please feel free to drop me an email if you are interested in AI + Medicine.

 Email: shuang.zhou AT connect.polyu.hk